dcx2202/Sorting-Algorithms-Visualized/README.md

 ![alt text](https://github.com/dcx2202/Sorting-Algorithms-Visualized/blob/master/sorting_algs.png)

-## The algorithms do one iteration at each draw cycle
+## The algorithms do one iteration per draw cycle

 Quicksort builds a sorted array from the initial one The sorted array is displayed alongside the remaining part of the initial one